 Vision for English

 At Church Hill C of E Junior school, we believe that reading, writing and all related spelling and grammar skills are essential for success in later life.
 We aim to promote high standards of language and literacy by equipping pupils with a strong command of the spoken and written language in order to express their emotions and ideas in an everyday, real world context and to further their learning.
-We believe it is imperative to develop their love of literature through widespread reading for enjoyment and therefore develop avid readers who are able to express preferences and opinions about what they’ve read; in this way we encourage each individual child’s light to shine.
+It is our aim to provide enough varied opportunities that create lasting memories that will stay with them for the rest of their lives and will enable each individual child’s light to shine.

-We embed reading and writing across the curriculum, helping children gain the skills necessary to become lifelong learners and understand how to communicate effectively in a wide range of situations for a variety of purposes.
-Through our teaching of English, we aim to promote a love of reading and empower children to become lifelong readers and learners.
+We embed writing across the curriculum, helping children gain the skills necessary to become lifelong learners and understand how to communicate effectively in a wide range of situations for a variety of purposes.
+This is done through the implementation of ‘The Write Stuff’ by Jane Considine, that places pupils at the heart of the learning experience.

 The national curriculum for English aims to ensure that all pupils: